Last Updated on August 6, 2022

 There are several cycle routes around town, mainly along the main roads (with a few ‘off road routes’).
 The roads are fairly empty and wide, so I felt perfectly safe.
 My biggest concern was that 8th Avenue, an actual bike route, had quite big sloping drains along the side of the road.
 So don’t ride too close to the curb along that route, unless you want the bike to be swallowed up by giant holes!

 Grinnell Mutual Family Aquatic Center

-Unfortunately the Grinnell Mutual Family Aquatic Center is a seasonal pool, well for good reason I guess as it is outdoors!
+Unfortunately the Grinnell Mutual Family Aquatic Center is a seasonal pool.
+Well for good reason I guess as it is outdoors!
 However, like the bikes, guests of the Hotel Grinnell receive complimentary entrance to the pool while it’s in operation!
 It’s a great pool and was a very popular thing to do in Grinnell during my visit!
-There are lots of sun loungers and a small concession stand, so you could easily spend a large portion of the day just chilling out here!
+There are lots of sun loungers and a small concession stand.
+You could easily spend a large portion of the day just chilling out here!

 Outside of the main ‘family swim’ hours, the lazy river is open for water walking against the current, which I thought was a great idea.
 Several locals I met told me that they like to do this!

 Massage By Kelsey S

 🗺818 5th Ave, Grinnell, IA 50112, United States